About Us

 The Miami-Dade County Homeless Trust serves as the lead agency for Miami-Dade County’s homeless Continuum of Care (CoC), responsible for the oversight, planning and operations of the entire CoC including:

-- Administering proceeds of a one-percent (1%) Food and Beverage Tax.
-Miami-Dade had the first dedicated funding source for homelessness in the United States – a unique 1% Food and Beverage Tax which is foundational to the funding of the Homeless Trust today.
+• Administering proceeds of a one-percent (1%) Food and Beverage Tax.
+Miami-Dade had the first dedicated funding source for homelessness in the United States – a unique 1percent Food and Beverage Tax which is foundational to the funding of the Homeless Trust today.

-- Implementing the Miami-Dade County Community Homeless Plan: Priority Home which provides a framework for preventing and ending homelessness in Miami-Dade County.
+• Implementing the Homeless Plan which provides a framework for preventing and ending homelessness in Miami-Dade County.

-- Administering grants and overseeing operations and fiscal activities for over 120 housing and services programs operated by more than 20 competitively selected non-profit providers and government entities.
+• Administering grants and overseeing operations and fiscal activities for more than 100 housing and services programs operated by more than 20 competitively selected non-profit providers and government entities.

 Chapman Partnership serves as the private sector partner to the Miami-Dade County Homeless Trust and is commissioned by the Homeless Trust to operate two Homeless Assistance Centers which have assisted more than 100,000 individuals and families during its 20+ year history.